noahehall/multicloud/providers/aws/services/Storage/storageGateway-fileGateway.md

 ### security

+- To restrict file access for your NFS and SMB clients, you can edit the file share access setting within the Storage Gateway console.
+  - nfs: By default, any client on your network can mount to your file share
+    - Limit access to specific NFS clients or networks by IP address.
+    - Permit read-only or read-write access.
+    - Activate user permission squashing.
+  - smb: set the security level for your gateway by doing the following:
+    - Limiting access for Active Directory users only or providing authenticated guest access to users
+    - Setting file share visibility for your file share to one of the following: read-only / read-write
+    - Controlling file or directory access by POSIX, or, for fine grained permissions, using Windows ACLs
+      - If you configure guest access authentication, POSIX is used for permissions.
+- Access to Amazon S3: The gateway uses an S3 bucket.
+The content of this bucket can also be accessed by other workflows
+  - IAM User Policies
+  - bucket policies
+  - s3 block public access
+  - activating S3 Object Lock and setting Guess MIME type and requester pays.

 #### encryption

 - All data transferred between the gateway and Amazon Web Services (AWS) storage is encrypted using SSL